License plate readers coming to smaller towns in Wichita area

 “There are some valid privacy concerns, and I understand that,” said Rose Hill Police Chief Taylor Parlier.
 “These cameras are placed in very specific locations so as to only get the vehicle leaving.
 So it doesn’t see who is driving the vehicle.
 We can’t target individuals.
 We don’t have a live-stream access, so we can’t just sit there and watch the individuals that are driving or watch certain areas.
 It’s only meant to be reactive.”

-Chief Parlier says the couple of cameras in use today have already been helpful in breaking up a car burglary ring.
-With the help of other police jurisdictions, FLOCK cameras were able to identify suspects stealing in Rose Hill and selling stolen goods in Wichita.
+Chief Parlier says a couple of cameras in use today have already been helpful in breaking up a car burglary ring.
+With the help of other police jurisdictions, Flock cameras were able to identify suspects stealing in Rose Hill and selling stolen goods in Wichita.

 “It doesn’t even have the ability to find people that are speeding.
 So basically what we are looking for is it holds images for only a month, and based on the vast amount of images they take in, they get rid of them after a month,” said Parlier.
 “I think it’s a fair trade-off.
 We don’t want to be able to look back for all eternity to be able to find something.
 Typically the crimes that we are looking at, we are going to know someone was victimized, and we can search within minutes or a day or two.”